10 signs of early pregnancy – read them here

 Some tests claim to be able to measure a very low HCG level and thus can be used for testing only a few days after ovulation, but it can be associated with uncertainty, and you cannot rely 100% on the result.
 If you use one of the early pregnancy tests and the result is negative, it may be beneficial to wait until your missed period and then test again as the HCG levels will have increased if you are pregnant.
 There are many symptoms of early pregnancy.
 Maybe you notice some of them, maybe you notice them all or maybe you notice none.
 In the sections below I have tried to explain some of the most common signs of early pregnancy.
-It is important to know that if you have started fertility treatment you need to wait until 14 days after ovulation to get tested, since the trigger shot you receive to accelerate your ovulation contains HCG and can therefore show a false positive pregnancy result.
+It is important to know that if you have started fertility treatment you need to wait until 14 days after ovulation to get tested, since the trigger shot you receive to accelerate the lh surge and thereby your ovulation contains HCG and can therefore show a false positive pregnancy result.

 1. Tension in the breasts